jermp/pthash/README.md

 * [*PTHash: Revisiting FCH Minimal Perfect Hashing*](https://dl.acm.org/doi/10.1145/3404835.3462849) [1]
 * [*Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash*](https://ieeexplore.ieee.org/document/10210677) [2]

+PHOBIC revisits the idea to enable smaller minimal perfect hash functions at the same space and query performance as described in the paper

+* todo

-Please, cite these papers if you use PTHash.
+Please, cite these papers if you use PTHash or PHOBIC.

 #### Features
 - Minimal and Non-Minimal Perfect Hash Functions